 25 July 2019

 Sarah Bayes is the Manager of Scholarships and Prizes at the ANU, has than 10 years’ experience working in the higher education sector and is the mother of a two year old girl.
 Below Sarah reflects on her experience undertaking the She Leads Diploma of Leadership and Management, a nationally accredited qualification for women delivered by YWCA Canberra.
-To enrol for the August class intake email firstname.lastname@example.org.
-Come to our information session on 7 August to find out more.
+To enrol for the February class intake email firstname.lastname@example.org.
+To find out more about the She Leads Diploma enrol in our upcoming information sessions.

 Why did you choose to undertake the She Leads Diploma of Leadership and Management?